Kblack0610/fuzzy-drunk-finder/scratchpad.md

 - Use color-coded output in tests to quickly identify successes and failures
 - Test both positive and negative cases (e.g., testing that shallow depth doesn't show deep directories)
 - Running a suite of automated tests before making changes can prevent introducing bugs
+- Sometimes users want to see debugging information that's normally hidden (like which entries are from history)
+- A debug mode is a clean way to provide detailed information without cluttering the normal interface
+- When filtering with many options/flags, ensure all combinations work correctly
+- Proper temporary file handling is critical for data with special characters and newlines
+- Small changes in command arguments (--nth vs --with-nth) can have big impacts on functionality
+- Combining a clean interface with an optional debug mode gives users the best of both worlds
+- Different types of users have different needs - some want simplicity while others want visibility into internal operations

 ## Potential Additional Improvements
 1. Add fuzzy search capabilities for deeper directory structures